Category Archives: Fiction

 Podlasie

-.
-Podlasie is a stroll in the rain along the forestry park, and a sweet — sweet first kiss under the umbrella: her strangely bland lips, intensely crimson, constantly juicy, provokingly fleshy.
-She in an absurd sanguine dress, all buttocks, … Continue reading
+Podlasie is a stroll in the rain along the forestry park, and a sweet — oh! how sweet first kiss under the umbrella: her strangely bland lips, intensely crimson, invariably juicy, provokingly fleshy.
+She in an absurd sanguine-red dress, all … Continue reading

 Posted in Fiction | Tagged , | Leave a comment